rhysd/set-git-hooks-dir/CONTRIBUTING.md

 rake release
 ```

-This gem works as both bundler and rubygems plugins.
-As the ['Details' section](./ruby/README.md) says, this is because
+This gem works as both bundler plugin and rubygems plugin.
+As the ['Details' section](./ruby/README.md) says, this is
-bundler does not run rubygems plugin's install hooks on `bundle install`.
-Please read the section for the details.
+because bundler does not run rubygems plugin's install hooks on `bundle install`.
+Please read the section for the
+details.

 The implementation level behavior of the package is as follows: